SpotlightKid/mqttwarn/README.md

 Original payload.....: {{ payload }}
 ```

-could produce the following message, on any target which uses this configuration.
+This could produce the following message, on any target which uses this
+configuration.

 ```
 ------------------------------------------------------------